 Relying upon herd immunity due to infection in the US is not a good option.
 Most epidemiologists believe that 70% of the population would have to develop immunity to SARS CoV-2 to prevent most transmission of the virus.
 To reach 70% of the US population infected with SARS Cov-2, it would take 100,000 new cases per day for 6.5 years (331,000,000 divided by 100,000 times 0.7 divided by 365).
 Even if that percentage drops to 50%, we would need 4.5 years at that same rate of transmission to achieve herd immunity.

 On January 10th, 2020, researchers at Moderna applied existing mRNA vaccine development techniques to the newly sequenced coronovirus genome.
-Tests indicate the vaccine is safe and produces an immune response to the virus which causes Covid-19 in 94% of recipients two weeks after the second dose.
+Tests indicate the vaccine is safe and produces an immune response in 94% of recipients two weeks after the second dose.